The Oslo Ferry port with a white large ferry glowing in the light from the setting sun on the water

 Just be prepared to splurge a little when it comes to expenses, as the prices in Oslo can be a bit steep.

-Nonetheless, the experiences and memories you’ll take away from this charming Scandinavian city will undoubtedly make it a trip well worth it.
+Nonetheless, the experiences and memories you’ll take away from this charming capital of Norway will undoubtedly make it a trip well worth it.

 Related blog posts: